 As time went by, airline carriers sought his advice on how to best meet the needs of traveling animals.
 Dr. Woolf's relationship with the airlines soon grew to include caring for and boarding pets traveling through Tampa without their owners.
 The experience opened his eyes to the growing need for a service focused exclusively on the complex requirements for moving pets domestically and abroad.

-Dr. Woolf opened Air Animal alongside his private veterinary practice in 1977.
+Dr. Woolf opened Air Animal Pet Movers alongside his private veterinary practice in 1977.
 He insisted on perfection with his new pet transportation venture, so he helped set the standards for the growing animal relocation industry.
-He made sure that Air Animal created a safe and enjoyable relocation experience pets and their owners.
+He made sure that Air Animal created a safe and enjoyable relocation experience for pets and their owners.

 Linda Fries Woolf is Air Animal's compliance officer, conference and trade show manager and corporate secretary.
 Before joining Air Animal Linda earned CLU, ChFC designations covering all aspects of insurance planning, financial planning, estate and retirement issues, taxation, business insurance, and risk management.
 She joined Air Animal in 2006.